newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 ---
 notesMd: Need to add link to Rights for Domestic Workers page when live
 summaryDescriptionMd: It's time to register for State taxes.
-Doing so will tell the State more about you as a `domestic employer|domestic-employer` and determine the taxes and employer contributions you're responsible for.
+Doing so will tell the State more about you as an employer of one or more `domestic workers|domestic-worker` and determine the taxes and employer contributions you're responsible for.
 urlSlug: domestic-employer-tax-registration
 filename: domestic-employer-register-for-taxes
 displayname: domestic-employer-tax-registration